for new students

 Are my network and MoodleRooms passwords the same?

 No, your email/network, and MoodleRooms passwords are different.
 If you wish you can change them to be the same on your own.
-However, your MoodleRooms password never expires, while your email/network password expires every 90 days.
+However, your MoodleRooms password never expires, while your email/network password expires one year after the last time it was changed.
 Remember this when changing your email/network password.

 Can I keep my NYMC email after I graduate?